 Allowance for Change and Expansion:

-Spare capacity: Plan the layout of the solar pv modules and size the panelboards, feeder conductors, net metering switchgear, transformers, etc. to allow the addition of 20 percent more solar PV modules.
+Spare capacity: Plan the layout of the solar PV modules and size the panel-boards, feeder conductors, net metering switchgear, transformers, etc. to allow the addition of 20 percent more solar PV modules.

 END OF SECTION – SOLAR PHOTOVOLTAIC SYSTEM